Published Date: 05/08/20

 Local parenting Facebook groups are a great way to advertise as well, though you must be careful to follow group rules around advertising.
 Some have a designated day to advertise your business while others sell banner ad space.
 Beyond traditional advertising in the groups, search them for questions about childcare and answer them from a place of expertise.
 For example, if someone asks if a Montessori program is better, you can answer and include you’re credentials.
 “Hi, I’m the owner of Mountain Montessori and can provide some insight.
 Montessori is…” Be sure to be helpful, not just sales-y.
 You might end your answer with, “Montessori is great for some families but there’s no one pedagogy that’s perfect for all.
 I’m happy to speak with you more about it, even if our particular program doesn’t offer what you’re looking for.”
 More likely than not, they won’t ask to speak with you if you don’t offer what they need but you’ve now established yourself as an industry expert who wants what’s best for all families, not just the families who pay you.
 Other parents reading the post will see that and you’re now on their radar.

 List on Paper Pinecone.
 We're the best resource for families to find you and it's free!
 As of this writing, our searchable database of childcare programs serves families in five markets - Los Angeles, Boston, Austin, Seattle, and Portland, Oregon.
 San Francisco is soon to launch as well.
 However, listing on our site is beneficial even if you’re outside of those areas.
-Having a page on our site boosts your SEO and we’ll have a dedicated page for you to list your current openings in the coming weeks if you’re outside our existing service areas.
-These will be promoted on our social media pages and through our parent newsletter, both which have national coverage.
+Having a page on our site boosts your SEO and we have a dedicated page for you to list your current openings even if you’re outside our existing service areas.
+These will be promoted on our social media pages and through our parent newsletter, both of which have national coverage.
 Registration also gets you exclusive discounts through our strategic partners.
-Feel free to email our team at firstname.lastname@example.org if you have any questions about registration or the benefits.
+Feel free to email our team at email@example.com if you have any questions about registration or the benefits.

 Check out our blogs 7 Tactics for Brand Awareness of Your Preschool or Childcare Center on a Budget and How Your Daycare or Preschool Can Thrive in a Recession for more ideas on how to increase enrollment while times are tough.